ascherer/cwebtest/README.md

-if you care about modified versions of some of the example programs, you can add the `-c` option to the `./runall.sh` commandline, which applies (most of) the changefiles available and adds `-changes` to the created test branch name.
+if you care about modified versions of some of the example programs, you can add the `-c` option to the `./runall.sh` commandline, which applies (most of) the changefiles available and adds `-changes` to the created test branch name, and the `-h` option to apply the cross-product of "hull" examples/changes.